 In Montevideo, view elegant architecture, ranging from colonial to art deco.
 Then experience the culture of the gauchos and savor an asado (traditional barbecue) at a private estancia (ranch).
 (B,L,D)

 Days 16, 17, & 18 — Buenos Aires, Argentina/ U.S.

-Cap off our voyage in vibrant Buenos Aires, where we’ll visit beaux arts palaces and the bohemian quarters of La Boca and San Telmo before transfering to the airport for your overnight flight home.
+Cap off our voyage in vibrant Buenos Aires, where we’ll visit Beaux-Arts palaces and the bohemian quarters of La Boca and San Telmo before transferring to the airport for your overnight flight home.
 (B,L,D)